Recommender Systems with Generative Retrieval: Experiments

 We describe two new capabilities that directly follow from our proposed generative retrieval framework, namely cold-start recommendations and recommendation diversity.
-We refer to these capabilities as ``new'' since existing sequential recommendation models (See Section~\ref{sec:baselines}) cannot be directly used to satisfy these real-world use cases.
-We believe these capabilities result from a synergy between RQ-VAE based Semantic IDs and the generative retrieval approach of our framework.
+We refer to these capabilities as ``new'' since existing sequential recommendation models (See the baselines in section~\ref{sec:performance_comparisons_baselines}) cannot be directly used to satisfy these real-world use cases.
+These capabilities result from a synergy between RQ-VAE based Semantic IDs and the generative retrieval approach of our framework.
 We discuss how TIGER is used in these settings in the following sections.